hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 }
 ```

-A Terraform Enterprise [user API token](../users-teams-organizations/users.html#api-tokens) is also needed.
+A Terraform Cloud [user API token](../users-teams-organizations/users.html#api-tokens) is also needed.
 It should be set as `credentials` in the [CLI config file](/docs/commands/cli-config.html#credentials).
 User tokens can be created in the [user settings](../users-teams-organizations/users.html#user-settings).

 ```hcl
 credentials "app.terraform.io" {